firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 5. kernel code
 6. interrupt and exception handler

-These PCBs are normally stored in a **kernel's memory space**, a memory region exclusively created for the kernel and requires privileged access.
+These PCBs are normally stored in the **kernel memory space**, a memory region exclusively created for the kernel and it requires privileged access.

-## 6. Mechanism: Limited Direct Execution
+# 6. Mechanism: Limited Direct Execution
-For virtualizing CPU, we employ the technique of **time-sharing the CPU**.
-For making the virtualization **efficient** (has a high performance), **secure** (checks the priviledge), and **flexible** (OS has the right to choose which program to run next), engineers has come up with **Limited Direct Control**.
+For virtualizing CPU, we employ a technique called **time-sharing the CPU**.
+This means, the kernel needs to regain the control back once a while for schedulling other processes.
+At the same time, we don't want this process to be inefficient.

-- Direct Control: the running process executes directly on the CPU.
-- Limited: user/kernel mode, kernel stack, trap table, system call, trap instruction

-### 6.1 Flow of limited direct execution:
-1. OS creates and saves the location of the **trap table**, a data structure that stores information of **trap->hander** mapping, somewhere in the CPU so that when a trap activates, the CPU know where to find the corresponding handler.
-2. OS creates the process by saving `args` and register values to the processes kernel stack.
-3. OS issues **return-from-trap** instruction so that hardware can restore the register valus from the kernel stack of the processor.
-4. The process issues system call, which is really a trap instruction
-5. CPU checks the **system call number** and saves the processes register information in its kernel stack, and jumps to the handler.
-6...

-### 6.2 How to implement scheudller
-#### 6.2.1 Cooperative approach: wait for system calls
-#### 6.2.2 Timer interrupt
-A timer device can be programmed to raise an interrupt every so many milliseonds; when the interrupt is raised, the currently running process is halted, and a pre-configured interrupt handler in the OS runs.
+**Limited Direct Control** is a technique that allowing a process to execute directly on the CPU (using the CPU directly) without interference from the kernel.
+It is *limited* because the kernel takes control of the CPU back once a while regardless of the process yields or not.

+## 6.1 How to enforce access during Direct Control
+The access is enforced by introducing the **system calls**, **user mode** and **kernel mode**.
+While in the user mode, a process can not execute priviledged operations such as disk read/writes.
+Doing so will trigger an exception and the process will be terminated.
+The process has to issue a **system call** where a piece of the kernel code will check if the access is valid.
+If the access is indeed valid, the process' priviledge level will be raised to **kernel mode** and it will be allowed to perform I/O operations.

+System calls are **trap instructions** that stops normal flow of a program and jumps into the kernel context.
+Note that this is different from a context switch where a program gets deschedulled and another process gets schedulled by the OS.
+By performing a trap instruction the user program will not be deschedulled.
+It will only jump to the kernel pre-prepared handlers and continue executing the kernel codes there.

+When a trap instruction occurs, the program's state will be saved into a data structure named **trap frame** for later restoration.
+Then the program starts executing the code defined in the specific handler.
+Once it's complete, it execute a **return from trap (ret)** instruction that jumps to where the program was left off by restoring the saved trap frame.